 After two rewarding careers in management within large organizations, I decided to try to make a living at something I truly loved, quilting and basket making.
 I wanted to share my passion for making things, and to help others find and pursue their own creative outlet.
 Based on that idea of helping busy people find satisfaction in making things, Quiltessentials opened in 1994—with a selection of fabrics, quilting classes, and basket-making supplies and instruction.
 Our original location was in a small, formerly residential property on Minot Avenue in Auburn.
 In 2000, building on the shop’s success, our current location was purchased and renovated.
 Our cozy New England farmhouse is now home to our current store which now features quilting and sewing supplies, basketry supplies and a full service yarn shop.

-Our eclectic, talented, and dedicated staff of seven (full-time owner Betsy Dorr and five part-time employees, along with a summer volunteer) are friendly, personable, enthusiastic, and have a great passion for quilting and knitting.
+Our eclectic, talented, and dedicated staff of seven (full-time owner Betsy Dorr and six part-time employees), are friendly, personable, enthusiastic, and have a great passion for quilting and knitting.
 Our goal is to make shopping here a positive, fun and productive experience.
 As a group, we take great pride in providing outstanding customer service and support.

 Betsy Dorr, owner